nico-byte/shootair/README.md

      ```

 3. **Run Installation Script:**
-   - The installation script will automatically clone the Unity [ML Agents](https://github.com/Unity-Technologies/ml-agents) repo into the Packages folder inside the project and setup the python environment named mlagents via conda.
+   The installation script will automatically clone the Unity [ML Agents](https://github.com/Unity-Technologies/ml-agents) repo into the Packages folder inside the project and setup the python environment named mlagents via conda.
+   Additionally it will check if PyTorch is working as expected.
    - For Windows users:
      - Open Anaconda Prompt.
      - Navigate to the project directory using the `cd` command.